-- External intercostal muscles: course from the lower border of a rib ventrocaudally to the upper border of the rib below.
+- External intercostal muscles: course from the inferior border of a rib inferoanteriorly to the superior border of the rib below.
 Anteriorly they are bordered by the external thoracic fascia.

 - Internal intercostal muscles: originate at the costal groove/inferior border of a rib, with it's fibres running inferoposteriorly to the superior border of the rib above.

 - Innermost intercostal muscles: separate from the internal intercostal muscles, they extend from the medial edge of the costal groove to the medial surface of the rib below.
 Inwards they are bordered by the internal thoracic fascia.